-We all know the feeling of discovering these little plastic bags with spare buttons inside our new jackets.
-As a designer, why not take the extra step and add a little information on what to do when seams are torn, buttons come off or when there’s a hole in the sweater?
+We all know these little plastic bags with spare buttons that are tucked away inside new clothes.
+As a designer, why not take the extra step and add a little information on what to do when seams are torn, when buttons come off or when there’s a hole in your sweater?

 Outdoor brand Patagonia has developed a handy Patagonia Product Care Guide.
 This valuable source of information teaches you everything you need to know, from sewing in a zipper to washing and drying a waterproof vest.

 Several denim labels are also making their mark in this regard.
 The Dutch labels MUD Jeans and Kings of Indigo provide a free repair service or kit, for instance.
-The Swedish brand Nudie Jeans even offers two different options for repairing jeans.
-First, customers can visit a Nudie Jeans store to have their pair fixed for free.
-Second, they can also decide to repair the jeans themselves.
+The Swedish brand Nudie Jeans even offers two repair options.
+First, customers can visit a Nudie Jeans store to have their jeans fixed for free.
+Second, they can also decide to get to work themselves.
 In the latter case, Nudie Jeans sends them a Jeans Repair Kit.
 This lifesaver is completely free and contains thread, patches and a few other things that come in handy.

-As an alternative, you can obviously also do the repairs of your own clothing line.
-If you decide to go with this option, think it through thoroughly and incorporate this service into your business plan.
+If you decide to do the repairs of your own clothing line, think it through thoroughly and incorporate this service into your business plan.